pmanzoni/loractp/README.md

 # LoRaCTP: LoRa Content Transfer Protocol

 The code in this repository allows to transfer blocks of bytes ("content") over a LoRa (pure LoRa, no LoRaWAN) channel.
 The library was tested with content of the size of 100kB.

 It is based on a stop & wait protocol and adapted to a LoRa raw channel (inspired by https://github.com/arturenault/reliable-transport-protocol by Artur Upton Renault).

+## Folder `loractp`

-It is written in MicroPython and tested on a [LoPy4](https://pycom.io/product/lopy4/) quadruple bearer MicroPython enabled development board.
+THe codei in this folder is written in MicroPython and tested on a [LoPy4](https://pycom.io/product/lopy4/) quadruple bearer MicroPython enabled development board.
+File `boot.py` simply disables the WiFi to limit interferences.

+* Files `ping.py` and `pong.py` are examples of a request/response interaction

 * File `loractp.py` includes the class definition.